Deep Attention-guided Graph Clustering with Dual Self-supervision: Experiments

 \subsubsection{Distribution-wise fusion module}

-By comparing the results in the third and fourth rows of each dataset, we observe that the distribution-wise fusion (\textbf{DWF}) module can also improve clustering performance, benefiting from adaptively merging the information of two distributions.
+By comparing the results of the third and fourth rows of each dataset in Table \ref{tab: AS}, we observe that DWF also improves clustering performance, benefiting from the adaptive fusion of the information of two distributions.

+To qualitatively validate the significant performance of the DWF module, we plotted 2D t-distributed stochastic neighbor embedding (t-SNE) \cite{maaten2008visualizing} visualizations of the distributions $\mathbf{Q}$, $\mathbf{Z}$, and $\mathbf{F}$ on DBLP in Figure \ref{fig: tsne1}, where we can see that our adaptively aggregated one is better than others, benefiting from adaptively (due to the DWF module) and effectively (due to the dual self-supervision solution) merging the information of two distributions.